openvinotoolkit/geti-sdk/README.md

 # SC REST API tools
 ## Introduction
-This package contains some helpful tools to interact with a Sonoma Creek cluster via the SC REST API.
-It provides functionality for uploading media, annotations and set some basic project configurable parameters.
+This package contains tools to interact with a Sonoma Creek cluster via the SC REST API.
+It provides functionality for:
+- Project creation from datasets on disk
+- Project downloading (images and annotations)
+- Project creation and upload from a previous download

 ## Installation
 Navigate to the package directory, and install the requirements using